Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

 🔹Microsoft Excel (https://www.microsoft.com/en-us/microsoft-365/excel)

-🔹Data File: (Ensure the required .xlsx file is available in the /data folder of this repository.)
+🔹Data File: (Only a sample dataset is provided for demonstration purposes)

 ## Note: # The full dataset is not included in this repository due to the sensitive nature of medical data.
 Only a sample dataset is provided for demonstration purposes.